-Winner of th2020 BUP Book Award
+Winner of the 2020 BUP Book Award

 The true story of a mother's love for her daughter, inscribed in the history of the end of the World War II and its aftermath, told by a grandson, in whose life its elements sound echo like.